-Dato' Tay Tze How, Malaysian, aged 43, Non-Independent Managing Director.
+Dato' Tay Tze How

+Malaysian, aged 44, Non-Independent Managing Director.
 Dato' Tay was appointed to the Board on 30 November 2009.
 He holds a Bachelor of Commerce Degree from the Curtin University of Technology, Australia.
 He is the son of Datuk Tay Ah Ching @ Tay Chin Kin (Group Chairman) and the brother of Dato' Tay Tze Poh (Deputy Managing Director).
 He does not have any conflict of interest with the Company and has no convictions for any offences within the past ten years.
-He attended all four (4) Board Meetings held during the financial year.
+He attended all five (5) Board Meetings held during the financial year.

-Dato' Tay Tze Poh, Malaysian, aged 42, Non-Independent Deputy Managing Director.
+Dato' Tay Tze Poh

+Malaysian, aged 43, Non-Independent Deputy Managing Director.
 Dato' Tay was appointed to the Board on 30 November 2009.
 He holds a Bachelor of Arts Degree from the Curtin University of Technology, Australia.
 He is the son of Datuk Tay Ah Ching @ Tay Chin Kin (Group Chairman) and the brother of Dato' Tay Tze How (Managing Director).
 He does not have any conflict of interest with the Company and has no convictions for any offences within the past ten years.
-He attended three (3) out of four (4) Board Meetings held during the financial year.
+He attended all five (5) Board Meetings held during the financial year.